COVID-19 Resources: Keeping you safe | Vaccine Information | Visitor Policy and Hours

 Discover classes, events, tours, and groups that fit your interests.

-Home > Wellness Resources > Health Library > Electronic Cigarette
+Home > Be Healthy > Health Library > Electronic cigarette

 An electronic cigarette, or e-cigarette, runs on a battery, either disposable or rechargeable.
 The airflow sensor senses when you suck in air from the mouthpiece.
 The sensor tells the microprocessor to turn on the heating element and start the process that turns the nicotine solution into a vapor that you inhale.
 Many e-cigarettes have an LED (tiny light) at the end that glows red when you inhale.

-For some smokers, e-cigarettes may satisfy nicotine cravings.
+For some people, e-cigarettes may satisfy nicotine cravings.
 But the nicotine in e-cigarettes is addictive.
 And they do contain small amounts of harmful chemicals.

 An e-cigarette cartridge contains a high concentration of nicotine that, if ingested, can be very poisonous or even fatal.
 Keep these cartridges out of the reach of children.

 Current as of:

 Author: Healthwise StaffMedical Review: Adam Husney MD - Family MedicineKathleen Romito MD - Family MedicineMichael F. Bierer MD - Internal Medicine, Addiction Medicine

 Author: Healthwise Staff

 Medical Review:Adam Husney MD - Family Medicine & Kathleen Romito MD - Family Medicine & Michael F. Bierer MD - Internal Medicine, Addiction Medicine